 Pingers

-A pinger is a small, streamlined device that, when pulled behind a boat, emits various sounds.
-And these sounds are the key to the effectiveness of a pinger.
-The commonly available pingers (red ones) on the market have proven to be ineffective.
-Why?
-Because they were programmed for smaller dolphins that destroyed fishing nets.
+A pinger is a small, streamlined device that, when towed behind a boat, emits various sounds.
+Its effectiveness depends entirely on these sounds.
+Standard red pingers available on the market have proven ineffective because they were designed to deter smaller dolphins, not orcas.

 Banging a metal pipe with a hammer